zooxo/SW15S/README.md

 STATUS - ANNUNCIATOR
 ____________________

-Depending o the running application, the display shows specific data on the right side.
-For example the annunciator always displays the battery level icon.
+Depending on the running application, the display shows specific data on the right side.
+For example, the annunciator always displays the battery level icon.
 Please note that the battery level is a momentarily value that varies due to the momentarily activity of the calculator.
 But if you see the empty battery symbol quite often you might consider changing the battery.

-In addition the first status line shows pressed function keys (f, g), hyperbolic function keys (h, H), the keyboard mode (numeric, keypad, qwert), the number of decimals (tabletop calculator), a running symbol (sand clock) and a reference link symbol (spreadsheet).
+In addition, the first status line shows pressed function keys (f, g), hyperbolic function keys (h, H), the keyboard mode (numeric, keypad, qwert), the number of decimals (tabletop calculator), a running symbol (sand clock) and a reference link symbol (spreadsheet).

-The second status line annunciates the dicionary entry number, a user memory usage number, a text editor usage number, the hex mode (16-symbol), a following complex number operation (C) or the cell address (ie A1).
+The second status line annunciates the dictionary entry number, a user memory usage number, a text editor usage number, the hex mode (16-symbol), a following complex number operation (C) or the cell address (i.e. A1).

-Both applications the spreadsheet (RACK) and the periodic table of elements (PT) show a graphic 'cursor' location black bar, where one white pixel represents the location of the cell (respecively the element) on the spreadsheet (respectively on the periodic table) - good vision needed.
+Both applications, the spreadsheet (RACK) and the periodic table of elements (PT) show a graphic 'cursor' location black bar, where one white pixel represents the location of the cell (respectively the element) on the spreadsheet (respectively on the periodic table) - good vision needed.